How Lovely to Meet You!

-I am originally from Germany but have spent over two decades abroad learning and teaching at universities in Japan, Denmark and the US.
+I am originally from Germany but have spent over two decades abroad studying and teaching at universities in Japan, Denmark and the US.
 After 25 years abroad, I decided to move back to Germany to be with old friends and family.
 I truly enjoy being back home, eating crusty bread, walking along the Rhine (that’s where I am from), hiking in the Alps and visiting German Christmas markets.

 When I am not working with students, I love experimenting in the kitchen, reading good books (I love comics), running in nature and learning new languages.